← All Articles

 Ongoing Monthly Costs

-This is where the real long-term expense lies.
-Here is what Singapore SMEs typically spend:
+This is where the long-term expense lives.
+Here's what Singapore SMEs actually pay based on projects we've worked on:

 Micro-SME (1-10 employees, simple web app + email):